Toowoombawest/ChurchWebsite/content/post/pewsheet1921.md

 #### Sentence

-> Blessed are you when people hate you on account of the Son of man.
-Rejoice and leap for joy, for behold, your reward is great in heaven.
+> Peace be with you,’ says the Lord, ’As the Father has sent, so I send you.

 #### Prayer of the Day

-> Righteous God, you challenge the powers that rule this world and you show favour to the oppressed: instil in us a true sense of justice, that we may discern the signs of your kingdom and strive for right to prevail; for the sake of   Jesus Christ our Lord, who lives and reigns with you in the unity of the Holy Spirit, one God, for ever and ever.
+> Almighty God, through your only Son you overcame death and opened to us the gate of everlasting life: grant that we who celebrate our Lord’s resurrection, may, through the renewing power of your Spirit, rise from the death of sin to the life of righteousness; through the same Jesus Christ our Lord, who lives and reigns with you and the Holy   Spirit, one God, now and for ever.
 Amen

 #### Next Sundays Bible Readings
-> * **First Reading**: Genesis 45.3-11, 15
+> * **First Reading**: Acts 9.1-6
-> * **Second Reading**: 1Corinthians 15.35-50
+> * **Second Reading**: Revelation 5.6-14
-> * **Gospel Reading**: Luke 6.27-38
+> * **Gospel Reading**: John 21.1-19
-> * **Psalm**: 37.1-11, 40-41
+> * **Psalm**: 30

 ---